adelasantosd/who-financing-network_fragmentation_2016-2025_dataset/README.md

 This repository contains replication materials associated with the article:

-> Santos Domínguez, A. B., & Ballesteros Pérez, C. (2026). *Network Fragmentation and the 2025 Funding Shock: Early Warning Signs of Systemic Risk in Global Health Governance*. **McGill Journal of Global Health, 15**(1), 23–31.
+> Santos Domínguez, A. B., & Ballesteros Pérez, C. E. (2026). *Network Fragmentation and the 2025 Funding Shock: Early Warning Signs of a Systemic Risk in Global Health Governance*. **McGill Journal of Global Health, 15**(1), 23–31. https://doi.org/10.26443/mjgh.v15i1.1926

 The study applies social network analysis (SNA) to WHO financing and implementation networks across five programme-budget biennia: 2016–2017, 2018–2019, 2020–2021, 2022–2023, and 2024–2025.
 It interprets longitudinal structural change through the lens of critical transitions theory, with particular attention to fragmentation, modularity, density, clustering, connectivity, and early-warning dynamics.